DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-05-search-results-locations.md

 We found that:

-* statements about where candidates will spend their time were successful
+- statements about where candidates will spend their time were successful
-* "this area" is too vague, is that my area, my town, the area around the University?
+- ‘this area’ is too vague, is that my area, my town, the area around the University?
-* candidates interpreted "within 1 mile" as being closer than "in this area"
+- candidates interpreted ‘within 1 mile’ as being closer than ‘in this area’
-* some also thought that "within 1 mile" meant 1 mile of the university
+- some also thought that ‘within 1 mile’ meant 1 mile of the university
-* candidates preferred specific distances
+- candidates preferred specific distances
-* providers feared that candidates would want to choose their placement schools, some candidates expressed a preference to choose
+- providers feared that candidates would want to choose their placement schools, some candidates expressed a preference to choose

 ### Iterating and testing again with candidates

 We changed the following to make it clearer that we meant distance from them rather than from the university, and to avoid the false impression of exactness with specific numbers:

-* replaced "this area" with "near you"
+- replaced ‘this area’ with ‘near you’
-* removed "within X miles", which although was specific and candidates liked that, was not at all accurate
+- removed ‘within X miles’, which although was specific and candidates liked that, was not at all accurate
-* used vaguer terms to represent the diminishing chance that a placement school is close by, "might be near you" and then "might be in commuting distance"
+- used vaguer terms to represent the diminishing chance that a placement school is close by, ‘might be near you’ and then ‘might be in commuting distance’
-* added a details element to explain placement schools, to justify the vagueness (we don't know which school they will be in, they can't choose the school, the university won't know until the school begins, past schools used for certain subjects are not good indicators)
+- added a details element to explain placement schools, to justify the vagueness (we do not know which school they will be in, they cannot choose the school, the university will not know until the school begins, past schools used for certain subjects are not good indicators)

 > __Location:__
 >